cnbbooks/lfe-manual/src/code/msgs.md

 # Message-Passing

 We glossed over this in the previous section, but in LFE (and Erlang) you can compile on-the-fly in a REPL session.
-This is super-conventient when prototyping functionality for a new project where you want to use the REPL, but you also want the benefits of using a file, so you don't loose your work.
+This is super-convenient when prototyping functionality for a new project where you want to use the REPL, but you also want the benefits of using a file, so you don't lose your work.

-We made some changees to the sample code in the last section; let's compile it and take it for a spin:
+We made some changes to the sample code in the last section; let's compile it and take it for a spin:

 ```lisp
 > (c "src/my-test-lib.lfe")